 Bogin, Munns & Munns is a full-service law firm that has been assisting clients throughout Central Florida since 1979.
-While many firms specialize in one practice area, we have attorneys who can assist clients with a wide range of legal matters, including those related to real estate.
+While many firms specialize in one practice area, we have attorneys who can help clients with a wide range of legal matters, including those related to real estate.

-Help with Safety-Related Issues
+Help With Safety-Related Issues

 Whether you plan to use a building to provide housing for tenants, lease it to a business owner, or use it as a base of operations for your own company, you have a responsibility to ensure that the building is safe for those who live or work there and for those who may visit.
 Before a commercial building can be occupied or rented out, it must be inspected to ensure that it complies with local fire codes.

 The City of Daytona Beach has ordinances in place that are intended to prevent fires in commercial buildings.
 They address conditions that could create fire hazards, such as accumulated trash and other combustible materials and blocked doors, windows, stairs, hallways, and fire escapes.
 The ordinances empower fire officials to inspect conditions in buildings, including the condition and operation of fire alarms and automatic sprinkler systems.
 If fire department officials note violations, they may order owners or occupants to make changes to address fire hazards.
 Officials may also impose penalties for violations of the fire prevention code (Daytona Beach Code of Ordinances § 50 Article III).
 Call a member of Bogin, Munns & Munns today to find out how we may be able to assist you in your real estate dealings.

 To consult with an experienced real estate litigations lawyer serving Daytona Beach, call 855-780-9986